Angela Alsobrooks: Prince George's County Executive

+Elections

+2018

-Following the outgoing County Executive being term limited, Alsobrooks announced her intention to run for County Executive on July 28, 2017.
-During the primary, she was endorsed by The Washington Post, U.S. Senator Chris Van Hollen, U.S. Representatives Anthony Brown and Steny Hoyer, and numerous labor unions.
-Alsobrooks won the Democratic primary election with 61.79% of the vote, defeating eight other candidates, including former Congresswoman Donna Edwards and State Senator C. Anthony Muse.
-Alsobrooks faced Republican Jerry Mathis in the general election, who later dropped out and endorsed Alsobrooks on August 29, 2018, allowing her to run without any formal opposition and earning 98.9% of the vote.
-Upon election, Alsobrooks became the first woman to be elected County Executive for Prince George's County.
-She was sworn in as County Executive on December 3, 2018.
+Alsobrooks announced her intention to run for county executive on July 28, 2017.
+Her platform included increasing education funding, expanding the commercial tax base, and improving public safety by increasing police hires.
+During the primary, Alsobrooks was endorsed by The Washington Post, U.S. senator Chris Van Hollen, U.S. representatives Anthony Brown and Steny Hoyer, and numerous labor unions.
+Alsobrooks won the Democratic primary election with 61.8% of the vote, defeating eight other candidates, including former U.S. Representative Donna Edwards and state senator C. Anthony Muse.
+She faced Republican Jerry Mathis in the general election, who later dropped out and endorsed Alsobrooks on August 29, 2018, allowing her to run without any formal opposition and earning 98.9% of the vote in the general election.

+2022

-Alsobrooks was seen as a possible candidate for the 2022 Maryland gubernatorial election, but instead chose to run for re-election as county executive in 2022.
-She endorsed Wes Moore in the Democratic primary on March 5, 2022.
-In November 2022, following Moore's win in the general election, Alsobrooks was named as a co-chair on the transition teams of both Moore and Comptroller-elect Brooke Lierman.
+Alsobrooks was seen as a possible candidate for the 2022 Maryland gubernatorial election, but she instead chose to run for re-election as county executive in 2022.
+She endorsed Wes Moore in the Democratic primary on March 5, 2022, which was later described as "the most vital endorsement" for Moore's campaign.
+Following Moore's victory in the general election, Alsobrooks was named as a co-chair on the transition teams of both Moore and Comptroller-elect Brooke Lierman.